Skip to main content

 It all sounds like great material for action-packed films and TV dramas.
 Indeed, quite a few have already been made, even if Vikings continue to feel somewhat underrepresented on screen compared to, say, the Tudors.

 One problem is that, due to the lack of reliable historical records about the Vikings, depicting these supposed savages accurately can be a struggle.
-So, how do the following films and television series about the Vikings fare on this front (and in the entertainment stakes)?
+So, at Sky HISTORY, we’ve investigated how the following films and television series about the Vikings fare on this front – and how entertaining they are.

 The Vikings (1958)